michaelhyatt/cribl-k8s-otel-demo/README.md

 TODO:
 * Forward it to Lake
-* Receive Cribl HTTP traffic for replays
+* Receive Cribl HTTP traffic for replays and forwward it to Elastic OTel

 ### Deploy otel-demo app
 #### Deploy using `kubectl`: